jeffcsauer/MPLS_PoliceAnalysis_Replication/README.md

 # Replication materials for *Characterizing patterns in police stops by race in Minneapolis from 2016 to 2021* by Onookome-Okome et al., 2022

-This repository contains all materials needed to replicate the findings presented in 'Characterizing patterns in police stops by race in Minneapolis from 2016 to 2021' published in the peer-reviewed [*Journal of Ethnicity in Criminal Justice* on 15 June 2022](https://www.tandfonline.com/doi/abs/10.1080/15377938.2022.2086192).
+This repository contains all materials needed to replicate the findings presented in 'Characterizing patterns in police stops by race in Minneapolis from 2016 to 2021' published in the peer-reviewed [*Journal of Ethnicity in Criminal Justice*](https://www.tandfonline.com/doi/abs/10.1080/15377938.2022.2086192) in June 2022.

 # Abstract